gmmatt/torgeternity/Readme.md

 - Updated threat sheets so that effects can be managed for threats
 - NOTE: Armor effects should be inactive or deleted for threats since their toughness/ armor needs to be entered manually on their sheets.
+- Updated an issue where some text was appearing as white instead of black.

 v.
 0.92.4
 - New Feature!
 Party sheet with summary of each player's stats.